IUB Archives

 In 1832, Cornelius and Suzanna Hine Pering moved from the English town of Chard to the United States, finally settling in Bloomington in May of 1833 so that Cornelius could teach at the Monroe County Female Seminary.
 In the following letter to the Edwards family back in Chard, Cornelius and Suzanna offer their friends a detailed account of the local “government, customs, manners, and people,” including a description of the “New College” or Indiana College as Indiana University was known at the time.
 The letter is also rich with information about the colonization of America and the effects on the Native American population, farming practices, societal customs, as well as an interesting section on the grog shop temperance in Bloomington.
 The letter features cross-hatching (i.e., correspondence written first horizontally and then vertically over the top) on both sides of two sheets of paper which was commonplace in England at the time to save on expensive postage.
 In addition, Cornelius, an artist, included detailed miniature watercolors featuring scenes from Bloomington and Indiana College.

 Because of the length of the letter, sections of the following transcript have been cropped.
-You can read the letter in its entirety here and view detailed scans of the letter here.
+You can read the letter in its entirety here.

 Cornelius Pering letter to S. Edwards, Esq., August 27, 1833